 - RNZ Concert, focusing on music – mainly classical

-- RNZ International, a short-wave service that broadcasts to the Pacific Islands.
+- RNZ Pacific, a short-wave service that broadcasts to the Pacific Islands.

 In the 2000s RNZ developed a prominent presence on the internet, providing real-time streaming of its programmes, on-demand access to most programmes as soon as they were broadcast, and a range of web-based material supporting live programmes.
 RNZ has a wide and eclectic audience; RNZ National attracted the largest audience share of any radio network in 2011, while RNZ Concert was said to have the largest per capita audience of any classical music station in the world.

 The power of access radio

 The Iranian Cultural Society had a Farsi-language programme on Wellington Access Radio, with a potential audience of 50 Farsi-speaking families in the Wellington area.
 They had a simple way of determining that all of their potential audience was listening: whenever the programme advertised a social event, all 50 families turned up!

 New Zealand’s form of community broadcasting is access radio.
 Resources and training are provided for community groups and individuals to make their own programmes.
 ‘Outside’ help is limited to basic radio skills training and access to technical resources.
 Minority ethnic programmes tend to dominate the schedule.

 In 2013 there were four community access stations in the South Island and eight in the North Island.
 The communities involved range from rural Wairarapa to the melting pot of Auckland.

 A ministerial directive in 1989 required NZ On Air to fund access radio.
 NZ On Air also concluded that radio was the most effective broadcasting medium for the country’s diverse communities.
 The deregulation of frequencies and markets in the late 1980s and 1990s opened up radio to community groups.

 Access radio broadcasters tailor their programming to be eligible for NZ On Air funding.
 Community access radio therefore enjoys an unusually high level of state funding and support.